-The date formats in the table are supported when your workbook is connected to a Tableau data extract or has a live connection to a data source that also supports the date format.
+The date formats in the table are supported when your workbook is connected to a Tableau extract or has a live connection to a data source that also supports the date format.
 (Refer to your data source's documentation to verify that the date format you want is supported.)

 Tableau retrieves date formats from the data source.
 Tableau Server can also retrieve date formats from the Run As user account on the server that is running Tableau Server.

 Use the following symbols to construct a custom date format.

 |(:)||Time separator.
 In some locales, a different character is used to represent the time separator.
 The time separator separates hours, minutes, and seconds when time values are formatted.
 The actual character used as the time separator in formatted output is determined by your system settings.|